-As the Group has no significant interest-bearing assets, other than cash and cash equivalents, the Group's income and operating cash flows are substantially independent of changes in market interest rates.
+As the Company has no significant interest-bearing assets, other than cash and cash equivalents, the Company's income and operating cash flows are substantially independent of changes in market interest rates.
+The terms of mortgages given protect them from interest rate risk as they are fixed rates.
 Income and cash flows from cash and cash equivalents fluctuate with interest rates.

-The Group finances its operations through a mixture of equity shareholders' funds, preference shares and a secured Term Loan and overdraft.
+The Company finances its operations through a mixture of equity shareholders' funds, preference shares and a secured Term Loan, overdraft and leases.

 Cash and borrowings are denominated in sterling and interest is paid on cash and borrowings at a floating rate.
-The interest rate risk exposure is managed by the use of interest rate swap contracts when considered appropriate (none were used in the year), and the Group continually monitors its interest rate risk exposure.
-The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax (through the impact on cash and floating rate borrowings).
-There is no impact on the Group's equity.
+The interest rate risk exposure is managed by the use of interest rate swap contracts when considered appropriate (none were used in the year), and the Company continually monitors its interest rate risk exposure.
+The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Company's profit before tax (through the impact on cash and floating rate borrowings).
+There is no impact on the Company's equity.